Draft United Nations resolution on Israeli settlements, 2011: UN Security Council vote

 The resolution was sponsored by over 120 of the UN's 192 members states.

 The U.S. attempted several times to persuade Palestine to rescind the resolution or accept a non-binding resolution instead.
 Palestine refused and brought the resolution to the Security Council.
 The final vote was 14 for and the U.S., whose vote holds veto power, alone was against it.
-The United States, in voting against a resolution that would have condemned Israeli settlements as illegal, argued that while settlement activity violated international legality, the resolution, if passed, would only harden the positions of both sides, complicate stalled negotiations and hinter future talks.
+The United States, in voting against a resolution that would have condemned Israeli settlements as illegal, argued that while settlement activity violated international legality, the resolution, if passed, would only harden the positions of both sides, complicate stalled negotiations and hinder future talks.
 Over 120 U.N. member states supported the resolution.
 This was the first U.N. veto used by the Obama administration.
 A spokesman for Mahmoud Abbas commented that the US veto allowed Israel to escape its obligations.
 Israel's Foreign Ministry expressed its appreciation for the US position, and expressed regret that the other Security Council members had refrained from making the same contribution.